proto-zero/Shopify-Code-Challenge/README.md

 3 choose an animal - what is a blank's favorite catchphrase?

 TED - "BLANK1"
-BARNEY - Ted, nobody cares about "PROMPT1".
+BARNEY - Ted, nobody cares about that.
 Now put on this "BLANK2" costume and let's head down to the bar. it's gonna be "BLANK3".

+## TODO

+### Internet AI Genie
+[.] connect to API
+[.] return value from API
+[.] save value in state as an array
+[.] display newest to oldest
+[.] include prompt with return value
+[.] hide API Key in env
+[.] apply color scheme to layout

+### Script Generator
+[.] set up prompts to be fed to the API
+[.] set up questions for the user to feed into the API prompts [.] organize outcome into the script

 # Getting Started with Create React App